For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 What We Don’t Like

-- You have to be extra careful with getting the right size, because it’s easier than other options to git something that doesn’t fit.
+- You have to be extra careful with getting the right size.

 Summary

-Audi and Volkswagen owners who want OEM-quality without a ridiculously high price tag should give this unit a consideration.
+Audi and Volkswagen owners who want OEM quality without a high price tag should give this unit a second look.

 With this air filter, your cabin will be shielded against the majority of gas and particle-based contaminants.